psayan/psayan.github.io/sample_posts/2016-03-21-moon-theme.md

 <center><b>Moon</b> is a minimal, one column jekyll theme.</center>

- I'm not a developer or designer.
+ I'm a developer.
 And I don't add footer to show who did this theme.
 If you like this theme or using it, please give a **star** for motivation, It makes me happy.

 <iframe src="https://ghbtns.com/github-btn.html?user=TaylanTatli&repo=Moon&type=star&count=true&size=large" frameborder="0" scrolling="0" width="160px" height="30px"></iframe>